jayaesxh/Software-Lab-23/docs/Parameters Tab.rst

 Usage
 -----

-++Note: The following steps shall be proceeded after executing the steps from Grids Tab++
+**Note: The following steps shall be proceeded after executing the steps from Grids Tab**

 1. Click the ``Create Parameter`` button.
 2. This button creates global parameter whose values are the distance between building element and grid and associates the parameter with the building element